emoon/minifb/README.md

 - Returns scale multipliers (`1.0` = 100%).
 - If `window == NULL`, outputs still receive a safe fallback (`1.0`) when their pointers are non-`NULL`.
 - Some backends provide real scale values (for example Retina/HiDPI); others currently return fixed `1.0`.
-- On X11, scale detection is implemented (Xresources/XRandR/fallbacks), but in many desktop setups the value is effectively startup-time and may not update dynamically after changing global scale while the app is running.
+- On X11 the scale comes from Xresources, XRandR or a fallback.
+In most desktops it is read at startup, so changing the global scale while the program runs may have no effect until you restart it.

-If you define layout in logical units and need drawable-coordinate values for `mfb_set_viewport()`, convert explicitly:
+If your layout is defined in logical units, convert it to drawable coordinates before calling `mfb_set_viewport()`:

 ```c
 float sx = 1.0f, sy = 1.0f;